 This of course is only for the small instruments, if pretty simple, bags for transportation and cases for protection and transportation.

-A few tips we can give you is that the case can carry more than your instrument, make sure it has space for other accessories, instrument parts/pieces and sheet music.
-Cases come in soft and hard variants, hard cases are recommended for extra protection, specially if they are made specifically for your instrument.
+A few tips we can give you is that the case can carry more than your instrument, make sure it has space for other accessories, instrument parts/pieces, and sheet music.
+Cases come in soft and hard variants, hard cases are recommended for extra protection, especially if they are made specifically for your instrument.

 Cleaning kits come with varying combinations of the same products, here’s what they are and what they do.